flycheck/flycheck/doc/manual/extending.rst

       An unquoted list defining the syntax checker to run after this checker.

       Flycheck tries all items in the order of declaration.
-Each :samp:`{item}` is either a syntax checker symbol or a cons cell :samp:`({predicate}
+Each :var:`item` is either a syntax checker symbol or a cons cell :varcode:`({predicate}
       . {checker})`.

-      In the former case, the :samp:`{item}` is used, if the syntax checker is enabled and suitable for the current buffer.
-In the latter case, the :samp:`{predicate}` must match additionally.
+      In the former case, the :var:`item` is used, if the syntax checker is enabled and suitable for the current buffer.
+In the latter case, the :var:`predicate` must match additionally.

-      :samp:`{predicate}` is either `no-errors` or `warnings-only`:
+      :var:`predicate` is either `no-errors` or `warnings-only`:

       `no-errors`
-         The syntax :samp:`{checker}` is only considered if the current syntax checker reported no errors at all.
+         The syntax :var:`checker` is only considered if the current syntax checker reported no errors at all.

       `warnings-only`
-         The syntax :samp:`{checker}` is only considered if the current syntax checker only reported warnings, but no errors.
+         The syntax :var:`checker` is only considered if the current syntax checker only reported warnings, but no errors.

 .. macro:: flycheck-def-config-file-var symbol checker &optional filename

-   Define `symbol` as configuration file variable for a syntax `checker`, with a default value of `filename`.
+   Define :var:`symbol` as configuration file variable for a syntax :var:`checker`, with a default value of :var:`filename`.

-   `symbol` is declared as customizable, buffer-local variable using `defcustom`, to provide a configuration file for the given syntax `checker`.
-   The variable has the customization type `string`, and gets a comprehensive docstring, including a reference to `checker`.
+   :var:`symbol` is declared as customizable, buffer-local variable using `defcustom`, to provide a configuration file for the given syntax :var:`checker`.
+The variable has the customization type :var:`string`, :and gets a comprehensive docstring, including a reference to :var:`checker`.

-   `filename` is used as initial value for the variable.
+   :var:`filename` is used as initial value for the variable.
 If omitted, the initial value is nil.

    Use this macro together with the `config-file` form in the